 His Big Red Barn is a Brand New World

 Step into the Robot Hut Museum, and you’ll feel like a time machine has transported you through the history of robotics.
-You may not even realize it, but you’ve probably seen Rigg’s robot work on shows like seaQuest DSV, The Big Bang Theory, and even Discovery’s Science Channel.
+You may not realize it, but you’ve probably seen Rigg’s robots on seaQuest DSV, The Big Bang Theory, and Discovery’s Science Channel.
 There are over 4,000 items in his collection, spanning an entire century of film & TV’s love affair with robots.

 Even if you’ve never heard of his name, Rigg’s robot-building skills have reached people near and far – even if he does live in a place where all you can see is farmland.
 People gather their funds together to own one of these incredible, robotic works of art.
-When these masterpieces are put up for auction, each starts at a solid few thousand dollars.
+When these masterpieces are auctioned, each starts at a price well into the thousands of dollars.

 You won’t believe your eyes when you walk into the big red barn – there’s a giant robot right on its side.
 And talk about innovation: Rigg has a ton of robots, from his most recent ideas to unique finished products he’s so proud of.
 Step inside and explore an unknown world of creativity like you’ve never seen before.

 Get ready for an incredible experience as you wander through the Robot Hut Museum.
-See up-close and personal all your favorite robots from TV – think of The Jetsons’ Rosie, the robot maid, and Star Wars’ R2-D2 and C-3PO – so cool!
+See up-close and personal all your favorite robots from TV – think of The Jetsons’ Rosie and Star Wars’ R2-D2 and C-3PO – so cool!
 What a great time you’ll have exploring this section dedicated to iconic robots.

-See Related: Best Museums in the US to Visit
+See Related: Top Museums in the US to Visit

 There Isn’t a Robot That’s Unwelcome

 Then there are the pinball games with robot themes that dominate one corner of the big red barn.
-While his neighbors are working on their farms in the hot summer sun, Rigg is undoubtedly tucked into this cool corner of Elk paradise, having a wonderful time in the company of all his robot friends.
+While his neighbors work on their farms in the hot summer sun, Rigg is undoubtedly tucked into this cool corner of Elk paradise, having a wonderful time with all his robot friends.

 Travel Tips and Recommendations for Visiting